 Other management practices that will effect heifer reproduction are the control of infectious diseases and parasites and heat synchronization.
 Your veterinarian is the best source of information on which health programs are necessary in your area.
-Common recommendations for vaccinating replacement heifers would include IBR, PI3, BVD, BRSV, 7-way Blackleg, and 5-way lepto at weaning (4-7 months of age).
+Common recommendations for vaccinating replacement heifers would include IBR, PI3, BVD, BRSV, 7-way Blackleg, and 5-way Lepto at weaning (4-7 months of age).
+Be sure to use a modified live virus vaccine.
 Dehorning should be done as early as possible.
-Boosters for IBR, BVD, and 5-way Lepto should be given 30 to 60 days prior to breeding.
+Boosters for IBR, BVD, and 5-way Lepto should be given 30 to 60 days prior to breeding, this is also a good time to have your veterinarian measure pelvic area and do reproductive tract scoring.
 Heat synchronization for heifers is a management tool used to increase the number of heifers that are cycling early in the breeding season and at the same time.
-This usually includes AI breeding of the synchronized heifers but can be employed with bulls if enough bull power is available.
-The most common method of synchronization is to feed a progesterone (MGA) for 14 days, wait 17 - 19 days and give an injection of prostaglandin (Lutalyse), observe the heifers for the next 4 or 5 days and breed 12 hours after you see them in standing heat.

-Your veterinarian, county extension agent, or either one of us would be glad to assist you with your heifer development program.
+This usually includes AI breeding of the synchronization can be accomplished with an MGA/Lutalyse protocol or by using CIDR's and Lutalyse.
+Your veterinarian and county extension agent can assist you with your heifer development program.